frioventus/FV-Reaper-Scripts/README.md

 ### 🎨 Match Your Workflow & Theme
 ![Theme Customizer Preview](docs/feature_themes.gif)

 Your tools should feel like a native part of your workspace.
 TrackFlow is fully dockable and highly responsive, meaning you can use it as a vertical sidebar, a horizontal panel, or a compact floating square.
-Open the Theme Customizer (`Ctrl+T`) to choose from carefully crafted built-in presets (like Studio Dark, Nordic, or Dracula), or manually tweak every single color, padding, and border radius to perfectly match your custom REAPER theme.
+Open the Theme Customizer (`Ctrl+T`) to choose from presets or manually tweak every single color, padding, and border radius to perfectly match your custom REAPER theme.

 ---